Best Cameras for Indoor and Nighttime Scenes

 We’ve all heard of Nikon.
-It’s an established company that produces amazing cameras.
+It’s an established company that produces amazing devices.
 This D3400 of theirs also doesn’t disappoint.
 With it, you can snap great pictures even indoors.
-You just have to adjust the ISO settings higher so the camera can give the scene more artificial light.
+You just have to adjust the ISO settings higher so it can give the scene more artificial light.

 If you’re willing to spend a little extra for a quality camera that does well with low light, go for the 5D.
 It’s expensive for a good reason.
 This camera is usually used by professionals to cover weddings and other various events.
 It has a 100-25600 ISO range that keeps its outputs bright even when you're filming at night.
 At 22 megapixels, you’re guaranteed crispy clear pictures and videos.